fuzzypawzz/JMDK/README.md

 This app is using the Vue.js framework as rendering mechanism of the UI.

-The UI layer is built using the MVP (Model-View-Presenter) design pattern, which means that logic and state management is written in plain testable JavaScript objects which are kept separate from the views.
+The UI layer is built using the MVP (Model-View-Presenter) design pattern.

+Logic and state handling are kept separated from the view in plain testable JavaScript objects (presenters).

 ### Inversion Of Control